Life with monkeypox: 'You feel very alone in this'

 The urgency in the current response stems from the rapid spread of the virus coupled with the limited availability of the two-dose vaccine called Jynneos, which is considered the main medical weapon against the disease.

 Seaton, meanwhile, is forced to isolate while she has the virus, meaning she can’t work.
-However, she has set up a GoFundMe to support herself.
+However, she has set up a fundraiser to support herself.

-Watch the full interview with Camille Seaton in the video player at the top of the page.